aalghabban/lightado/README.md

 new NonQuery().Execute("Create_Employes", this);
 ```

-That's it very much it, Done! things should be that simple and clean.
+That's very much it, Done! things should be that simple and clean.

 # Features